splanck/vlibc/vlibcdoc.md

 `access` and `faccessat` query permissions on files without opening them.
 Vector I/O through `readv` and `writev` is available to gather or scatter multiple buffers in a single call.
+Zero-copy transfers are possible with `sendfile`, which uses the BSD system call when available and otherwise falls back to copying via `read` and `write`.

 ```c
 int fd = open("log.txt", O_WRONLY | O_CREAT, 0644);